Delivering education on clinical care and research in Duchenne muscular dystrophy to healthcare professionals

 Register here

-This aims to improve patient outcomes and support research by strengthening awareness, knowledge and expertise amongst HCPs and wider clinical trial and multidisciplinary teams in DMD care and research across the UK.
+DECRI aims to improve patient outcomes and support research by strengthening awareness, knowledge and expertise among healthcare professionals in DMD care and research across the UK.

 Duchenne Care UK is a collaborative initiative between the John Walton Muscular Dystrophy Research Centre at Newcastle University and Duchenne UK, embedded in the UK North Star Network.
 It is funded by Duchenne UK, Duchenne Research Fund and Joining Jack.